Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 The freely accessible dataset in~\cite{scherer2025closedloop_zenodo} contains experimental measurements from long-term experiments using the closed-loop {MC} testbed described in~\cite {brand2024closed}.
-The experiment was run for 125 hours, obtaining more than 250 kbit of transmitted data via {MC}.
+The experiment was run for $\SI{125}{\hour}$, obtaining more than $\SI{250}{\kilo\bit}$ of transmitted data via {MC}.
 The testbed utilizes a green fluorescent protein variant ``Dreiklang'' (GFPD), as the information carrier.
-Using light of a specific wavelength, GFPD can be switched reversibly between two different states ~\cite{brand2023switchable}.
+Using light of a specific wavelength, GFPD can be switched reversibly between two different states ~\cite{brand2024switchable}.
 The testbed differs from other liquid-based testbeds because it is a closed-loop structure, not an end-to-end structure, e.g., by pumping a liquid from one reservoir to another.
 Therefore, GFPD is only injected once.
 The testbed contains an optical transmitter for writing information, an optical eraser for erasing information, and a receiver for reading the fluorescence state of the GFPD~\cite{brand2024closed}.
-In~\cite{scherer2025closedloop_zenodo}, the raw measurement dataset (as a zip folder containing csv and json files and as a SQLite database) is published, related to the corresponding publication plots in~\cite{scherer2025closedloop}.
-In addition, the Python code for synchronization and detection is published in a GitHub repository~\cite{scherer2025closedloop_github}, which provides instructions on how to read the SQLite database.
+In~\cite{scherer2025closedloop_zenodo}, the raw measurement dataset (as a zip folder containing \texttt{csv} and \texttt{json} files and as a SQLite database) is published, corresponding to the plots in the publication~\cite {scherer2025closedloop}.
+In addition, the Python code for synchronization and detection is available in a GitHub repository~\cite{scherer2025closedloop_github}, which includes instructions for reading the SQLite database.

+The Zenodo dataset in~\cite{vakalipoor2025cam_data} contains \num{69} experimental measurements from the study in~\cite{vakalipoor2025cam}, which introduces the first versatile three-dimensional \textit{in vivo} {MC} testbed.
+Each entry includes egg and region identifiers, developmental stage, injection parameters, fluorescence intensity, estimated distributions, and corresponding error values.
+This dataset offers a comprehensive experimental basis for modeling and analyzing \textit{in vivo} {MC} channels.